georgiagrayland/P4-ClassMate/README.md

 The purpose of this project was to build a full-stack site based on user needs and a custom dataset.

-ClassMate is a fictional forum website based around fictional schools, allowing users to browse schools in different regions and participate in discussion and comments on each school.
+ClassMate is a forum website based around fictional schools, allowing users to browse schools in different regions and participate in discussion and comment on each school.

 ClassMate has been built built using the **Django full-stack framework** and uses a Relational Database.
 Technologies used are HTML, CSS, JavaScript, and Python.